pymeasure/pymeasure/docs/basic_tutorial.rst

                 if self.should_stop():
                     break

 At the top of the SimpleProcedure class we define the required Parameters.
-In this case, :python:`iterations` is a IntegerParameter that defines the number of loops to preform.
+In this case, :python:`iterations` is a IntegerParameter that defines the number of loops to perform.
 Inside our Procedure class we reference the value in the iterations Parameter by the class variable where the Parameter is stored (:python:`self.iterations`).
 PyMeasure swaps out the Parameters with their values behind the scene, which makes accessing the values of parameters very convenient.

 We define the data columns that will be recorded in a list stored in :python:`DATA_COLUMNS`.
 This sets the order by which columns are stored in the file.
 In this example, we will store the Iteration number for each loop iteration.